Our Rooted Team

 With a background in healthcare and youth education, Lauren brings both practical experience and genuine empathy into her work.
 She also supports the day-to-day flow of the practice through scheduling and coordination, often helping clients take that first step in getting connected.
 As the spouse of a longtime wildland firefighter, she understands the unique challenges faced by first responders and their families.
 She is deeply connected to the community and enjoys being involved in local youth and family activities.
 Guided by values of loyalty, empathy, and honesty, Lauren is grateful to walk alongside local families in meaningful ways.

-Working with Lauren often feels grounding, approachable, and quietly supportive.
+Working with Lauren often feels grounding, approachable, and practical.

 (she/her/hers)